ndiego/wordpress-university-workshop/steps/step-8/readme.md

 ### 3. Make the Header template part "sticky"

 1. In the Front Page template, wrap the Header template part in a Group block.
-2. In the block settings sidebar, in the Position panel, select "Sticky".
+2. In the block settings sidebar, select "Sticky" in the Position panel.
 The site header will now stick to the top of the page on scroll.
 3. Set the Header template part to full width.
 4. Repeat the same process for all templates on the site.
 5. Save the template.